scgilardi/slingshot/README.md

         :message      the message, from the optional argument(s) to throw+;
         :cause        the cause, captured by throw+, see below;
         :stack-trace  the stack trace, captured by throw+;
-        :environment  a map from names to values for locals visible at the throw+ site.
         :wrapper      the Throwable wrapper that carried the object :throwable    the outermost Throwable whose cause chain contains the wrapper, see below;